 button.

-Click on the app.
+.
 This should take you to the webpage generated for the Workbench application.
 You may be prompted to first login to Snowflake using your regular credentials or authentication method.

 Posit Workbench provides several IDEs, such as RStudio Pro, JupyterLab, and VS Code.
 For this analysis we will use an RStudio Pro IDE.